-5) According to a Legend, Goddess Durga had agreed upon marrying Mahishasura had he won over her in the battle.
-The battle continued for nine days and eventually on the tenth night the Goddess beheaded the devil.
-This night is popular as Dusshera or Vijaya Dashami.
+5) Besides, as per the tradition, Goddess Durga had agreed to marry Mahishasura had he won over her in the battle.
+This battle went on for nine days and eventually on the tenth night the Goddess beheaded the devil.
+This night is also celebrated as Dusshera or Vijaya Dashami.

-6) The famous Garba dance of Gujarat is performed with a clay lantern in the centre representing the Goddess Shakti or power.
-Dancing around the lantern symbolizes how each human creates energy within him or her.
-The more you dance, more you create energy.
+6) The well-known dance of Gujarat, Garba is performed with a clay lantern in the centre representing the mother Shakti or power.
+People dance around the lantern, which symbolizes how each human creates energy within him or her.
+The more you dance, the more energy you create .

-7) Many Hindus fast during the nine days.
-All Hindus except Bengalis (in most cases) remain strictly vegetarian throughout the festival.
+7) Many Hindus fast during the nine days of Navratri.
+All the Hindus except Bengalis (in some cases) stay strictly vegetarian throughout the festival.

-9) The concept of the regional dance form of Gujarat – Garba is famous all over the world, and people in various parts of the world, like the US, UK, Canada, Australia and New Zealand also organise the Garba events.
+9) The regional dance form of Gujarat – Garba is world famous and people (largely Indians) in other parts of the world, like the US, UK, Canada, Australia and New Zealand also organise the Garba events.